 Throughout the cities of Vietnam, you’ll see the iconic 1970-style Kånken rucksack everywhere — locals are surprised to hear that the faux-retro product is deemed a high-end hiking-durable Swedish mid-luxury brand.

 It is difficult to get official numbers, but the majority of Fjällräven products seem to be made in Vietnam.
 We did a quick tally of 20 different Fjällräven products on MEC.ca (pants, jackets, hats, bags), and our unofficial survey found that 70% of Fjällräven products were manufactured in Vietnam, while the remainder were made in China.

 Adidas’ largest workforce is in Vietnam

-We inspected Adidas’ list of suppliers: Vietnam ranks #2 globally, after China, in terms of numbers of factories.
+We inspected Adidas’ list of suppliers and factories: Vietnam ranks #2 globally, after China, in terms of numbers of factories.
 As of Nov 2021, Adidas had third-party factories in 48 countries, with the highest countries being:

 - China – 103 factories

 - Brazil – 26 factories